 Kohler is a very small village located in the state of Wisconsin.
-With a population of 2,197 people and just one neighborhood, Kohler is the 299th largest community in Wisconsin.
-Kohler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,235 people and just one neighborhood, Kohler is the 299th largest community in Wisconsin.
+Much of the housing stock in Kohler was built prior to World War II, making it one of the older and more historic villages in the country.

 Kohler real estate is some of the most expensive in Wisconsin, although Kohler house values don't compare to the most expensive real estate in the U.S.

-Kohler is a decidedly white-collar village, with fully 87.84% of the workforce employed in white-collar jobs, well above the national average.
+Kohler is a decidedly white-collar village, with fully 89.95% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kohler is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Kohler who work in management occupations (16.48%), sales jobs (11.11%), and healthcare (8.33%).
+There are especially a lot of people living in Kohler who work in management occupations (19.74%), sales jobs (8.87%), and business and financial occupations (7.86%).

 Also of interest is that Kohler has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Kohler home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kohler residents report their race to be White, followed by Asian.
-Important ancestries of people in Kohler include German, Irish, Swedish, French, and Italian.
+The greatest number of Kohler residents report their race to be White.
+Important ancestries of people in Kohler include German, Irish, Swedish, English, and Dutch.

 The most common language spoken in Kohler is English.
 Other important languages spoken here include Spanish and French.

-The neighborhood is considered a solid choice for executive lifestyles.
-NeighborhoodScout's analysis ranks it as better than 93.3% of Wisconsin neighborhoods for executive living, based on the wealthy, educated professionals, executives, and managers who choose to reside here, the spacious homes that are prominent features of the real estate in the neighborhood, and the high real estate appreciation rates found here relative to other neighborhoods in the state.
+In addition, the neighborhood is considered a solid choice for executive lifestyles.
+NeighborhoodScout's analysis ranks it as better than 92.0% of Wisconsin neighborhoods for executive living, based on the wealthy, educated professionals, executives, and managers who choose to reside here, the spacious homes that are prominent features of the real estate in the neighborhood, and the high real estate appreciation rates found here relative to other neighborhoods in the state.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.

-Did you know that the neighborhood has more German and Finnish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more German and Austrian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 48.7% of this neighborhood's residents have German ancestry and 2.2% have Finnish ancestry.
+In fact, 48.5% of this neighborhood's residents have German ancestry and 1.4% have Austrian ancestry.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.